awsdocs/amazon-vpc-peering-guide/doc_source/what-is-vpc-peering.md

 ## Pricing for a VPC peering connection<a name="vpc-peering-pricing"></a>

 There is no charge to create a VPC peering connection\.
-There is a charge for data transfer across peering connections\.
+All data transfer over a VPC Peering connection that stays within an Availability Zone \(AZ\) is free\.
+Charges apply for data transfer over a VPC Peering connections that cross Availability Zones and Regions\.
 For more information, see [Amazon EC2 Pricing](http://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer)\.